 Shana Tova— wishing you a sweet new year!
-We look forward to celebrating with you on the High Holidays for 5780/2019!
+We look forward to celebrating with you on the High Holidays this year.

 If you are new to the area or to Temple Israel, please come by and visit or contact our office for more information about the temple and about celebrating the High Holidays here.